dlebansais/PgBreeder-Disclosed/Tutorial/AnimalHusbandryGuide.md

 The game doesn't tell you what a gene number is, other than its sign.
 For instance we saw before that the tooltip for the 17th gene of chromosome 7 is "Friendliness-".
 So we know a dominant gene decreases friendliness, but how much?

 This number is the same for everyone, so you can just ask other players to share what they discovered.
 But they of course had to figure it out themselves at some point.
 So, how to proceed?
-Here is the general idea: if two pets have close enough gene values in such way that there is only one gene that affects friendliness that has a different value (one pet has it recessive, the other not) then the difference is immediately obtained by subtracting their friendliness.
+Here is the general idea: if two pets have close enough gene values in such a way that there is only one gene that affects friendliness that has a different value (one pet has it recessive, the other not) then the difference is immediately obtained by subtracting their friendliness.

 To make it concrete by example, say "Baby Fairy Bee 1" has the 17th gene of chromosome 7 dominant (or mixed, it's the same), while "Baby Fairy Bee 2" has it recessive.
 If "Baby Fairy Bee 1" has friendliness 45 and "Baby Fairy Bee 2" friendliness 52 then the gene number is 45 - 52 = -7.